Gamma-Network/gs-gps/README.md

-# FiveM GPS Script
+# GammaScript GPS - FiveM Lua Script

 ## Description

-A FiveM GPS script that provides functionality for navigation and location tracking.
+GammaScript GPS script that provides functionality for navigation and location tracking.
 It allows police and medical staff to manage and view GPS blips on the map, including car blips.

 ## Features